ppremru/LaunchFieldKitAdoption/ocp/ocp.md

-# Enablement for OpenShift Container Platform (OCP)
+# About Enablement for OpenShift Container Platform (OCP)

 **UNDER CONSTRUCTION**